-A sincere thank you to my mother-in-law, as well as my aunt and uncle, for this delicious salad.
-The recipe is my mother-in-law’s, and the tomatoes and cucumbers (lemon and Armenian) came from my aunt and uncle’s garden (the same garden as the figs).
 This cool and refreshing salad is very popular in Persian cuisine.
-It is commonly served as the main salad instead of a lettuce salad, with most meals.
+It’s commonly served as the main salad instead of a lettuce salad, with most meals.
 The name Shirazi, infers that this salad comes from the Iranian city of Shiraz.
 If I am not mistaken, the traditional herb of choice is mint.
-Most of the time, I don’t add any herbs to the salad at all, it truly doesn’t need it.
-But, I really wanted to make this bowl special because of the fabulous garden fresh veggies, and it seemed as if they were calling for cilantro.
-‘Cilantro?… Hey you!
-Yes you, cilantro’….
-Oh, never mind.
-I was calling for it, not the tomatoes and cucumbers.
-My bad.
+Most of the time I don’t add any herbs to the salad at all, as it truly doesn’t need it.
+But, I really wanted to make this bowl special because of the fabulous garden-fresh veggies I had available.

 - 1/3 cup lemon juice

 - 3 Tbsp. olive oil

 - 1/4 - 1/2 tsp. salt or to taste

 - pepper to taste

 - 1 - 2 Tbsp. chopped fresh herbs cilantro, mint, parsley, etc. -optional

 - In a medium sized serving bowl, combine all ingredients.
 Let marinate for at least an hour.

 - Serve cold or at room temperature.